baltej223/attendance_worker/README.md

 ./setup.sh
 ```

-- And it will be start working.
+- And it will start working like that.

-- For any help or suggestions: feel free to contact me, through github issues, or through `https://baltej.me/`
+- For any help or suggestions: feel free to contact me, through github issues, or through linkdin/`https://baltej.me/`